celebrezze/local-flam-paper/README.md

 **Scripts**:
 This folder includes scripts that we used to wrangle data, complete analyses, and design tables and figures for the main text, the supplementary index, and for exploratory analyses.
 The scripts are grouped by numbers in a logical order which follows the order presented in the manuscript.

+  *1.0_data_wrangling.Rmd*: this script involves necessary data wrangling ffor most of our analyses in the following scripts.
+It works off of the *flam.local.alldates.csv* raw data above and cleans up the data, removing NA values and outliers when necessary, filtering out hot plate burns (this method was used in other studies, but this study focused on epiradiator burns); creates new columns used for different analyses; and designs datasets specific to certain analyses -- the segmented regression analyses (in *4.x*_...Rmd scripts) and the mixed effects models analyses (in *3.x*_...Rmd scripts)

+  *1.1_SBBG_precip.Rmd*: this script is a data wrangling script specific to the precipitation data in *Precip_SBBG.csv* and extracts the precipitation for two and four months prior to testing by summing up daily precipitation values and then making the dataframe in *processed-data*, *precip.clean.csv*; note: the information gathered from this script was used in *1.0_data_wrangling.Rmd* to add a precip_2mo column (a column describing precipiation (inches) for 2 months prior to sampling month, see metadata for more information); however, the dataframe made in this script was not utilized -- instead it was just the precip_2mo values manually inputted

+  *2_PCA.Rmd*: this script contains code necessary to run a principal component analysis (PCA) on the flammability data, visualize the PCA results, and create a table of the PCA results.
+Also, it contains the necessary code for supplementary PCA visualizations, looking at the PCA for each species side-by-side

+  *3.0_mixed_effects_models.Rmd*: this script, unsurprisingly, showcases code necessary for the linear mixed effects models and associated visualizations and tables.
+We tried a variety of data manipulations and combinations of variables in the mixed effects models, so the script is rather long, but primary model tables are made obvious in the script with all capital letters "MAIN TABLE" or "MAIN MODEL SELECTION"

+  *3.1_season_and_species_effects.Rmd*: this script includes code necessary to investigate interspecific and seasonal differences in tissue-level flammability.
+Like *3.0_mixed_effects_models.Rmd*, this script is rather long and convoluted in some ways; however we tried to make primary visualizations, tables and analyses and supplementary tables or visualizations obvious with headers and included a relatively well hashed-out table of contents associating with headers.

 **Source Code**: